 The end result?
 A “major shortage of workers and a major shortage of child care centers,” Wild said.

 “Licensed child care is expensive, and it is going to become a lot more expensive. … Unfortunately, it appears that child care is going to be a luxury for the very wealthy,” Murphy said in a Jan.
-10 letter to the state Department of Children Youth and Families, which oversees licensing requirements and Early Achievers.
+10 letter to the state Department of Children Youth and Families, which oversees licensing requirements.
 “For families who can’t afford to pay the tuition, they will have to seek other options including unlicensed and/or underground operations.”

 TRCS is advocating that legislators re-evaluate the licensing requirements before they are implemented in August.
 One proposed bill would buy centers five more years before they have to fully comply with the new requirements.
 Another would postpone the regulation roll out until there’s a financial system to help cover the added costs of staff training.